Nerinny/moviedb-api-test/README.md

 API tests of get top rated movies and rate movie endpoints.
 Done with Python, Pytest and Requests.
 Includes Dockerfile and GH actions pipeline with HTML report.
 ## Running solution in GH
 - GH Actions pipeline is available in Actions tab of repository, it runs docker container and generates HTML report which is available in run artifacts.
 Bearer token is saved as GH secret.
+- GH Actions pipeline has separate jobs for locust performance tests.
+They run in three modes for a minute and each produces csv results attached to run artifacts.
+Locust tests reuse helper fucntions and again bearer token is saved as GH secret.
 ## Running solution locally
 - Clone repository locally
 - Generate bearer token for your [Movie DB developer](https://developer.themoviedb.org/)